 Is Offrs Legit?
 Let’s Take a Second Look from a Performance-Based Perspective

 I contacted Offrs by email to get further information about past clients’ marketing performance data.

 My thinking was that they might have gotten some feedback and data from clients that they might be willing to share.

 Until today, I haven’t received an answer.

 But during my research, I found an interesting video from a real estate agent that has been using it for several months (you can watch it below).

-He also mentioned that for several months he and his partner called 50 leads daily from Offrs and unfortunately, no leads converted.
+He also mentioned that he and his partner called 50 leads daily from Offrs for several months, and unfortunately, no leads were converted.

 I think he wasn’t bad at all in making these five calls.

 To stay on the side of a best-case scenario, let’s assume for my calculated marketing performance estimation that the percentage of quality leads was 20% (1 quality lead out of 5 calls he made) and that 2% of these would result in a conversion (e.g., an appointment or meeting).

 This would mean that only 0.4% (20% quality leads x 2% cold call conversion rate) of all the leads you get from Offrs would result in a conversion.